d1Ng0/AlmostReality/README.md

 _"Imagine yourself 10, 20, or 30 years from now"._
 _"Edgar Dale states that the human brain remembers 10% of what we read, 20% of what we hear, and 90% of what we do."_

+No matter your level of expertise, it can be daunting to step out of your comfort zone when you’re first learning about new frameworks or technologies.

 ---
 ## Prerequisites
 ### SwiftUI